graphaware/neo4j-framework/README.md

 ### Snapshots

-To use the latest development version, just clone this repository, run `mvn clean install` and change the version in the dependencies above to 2.0.3.5-SNAPSHOT.
-You will also need to clone [this repository](https://github.com/graphaware/neo4j-framework-build.git) and run `mvn clean install` on that if you want standalone .jar files with all dependencies for server mode.
+To use the latest development version, just clone this repository and run `mvn clean install`.
+This will produce 2.0.3.5-SNAPSHOT jar files.
+If you need standalone .jar files with all dependencies (for server mode), clone [this repository](https://github.com/graphaware/neo4j-framework-build.git) and run `mvn clean install` on that.

 ### Note on Versioning Scheme